ClearHeadedT/boot-dev-log/learn-to-code-in-python/NOTES.md

 - Learned searching a list for a specific item.
 - Learned finding max/min values in a list.
 - Learned reversing a list.
+- Learned filtering a list based on a condition.